wp-plugins/mobileview/readme.txt

 == Frequently Asked Questions ==

-= Will Mobile Theme work with my theme? =
+= Will MobileView work with my theme? =

-Yes; Mobile Theme will work with any theme, but may require some styling to make it match nicely.
+Yes, MobileView will work with any theme, but may require some styling to make it match nicely.

 = Where can I report bugs? =